 Each Client’s LTO Wallet maintains a segregated stablecoin balance used for Down Payments, Installment payments, receipt of Buyout proceeds and Surplus Value, receipt of staking rewards, and user-directed withdrawals.

-LTO Wallet balances are
+LTO Wallet balances are:

 Tier 3: Staking-Delegated Assets